The biggest plastic pollution issue we face is the smallest

 This project is all about collaboration.
 Our main partner is the University of Portsmouth in the United Kingdom.
 The university will providing research facilities for the management and analysis of data and will be a focus point for further research and analysis of the data we collect.
 At the same time we are looking for more academic establishments who we can work with.

 However, it is not only universities that we want to work with.
-Individuals, groups, schools, NGOs and organisations like Operation Wallacea, who bring along experience in environmental research and conservation are going to be essential in enabling us to make this programme a success.
+Individuals, groups, schools, NGOs and organisations like Operation Wallacea and the Marine Conservation Society, who bring along experience in environmental research and conservation are going to be essential in enabling us to make this programme a success.
 So to are organisation that want to help fund and develop this programme with technological knowledge and financial support.
 If you would like to participate, or you have expertise that could support this project please get in touch.

 The survey has been designed to be easy to undertake.
 Most of the items that you need to undertake a scientific microplastic survey you can find around the household, or are available at a minimal cost.
 All you need to get involved is register your interest so we can send you the resource pack, assemble your DIY survey kit and find a beach to survey.
 By registering your interest you are under no obligation to undertake a survey, but obviously we really hope that you will.